gittmp/analysing-glaciers/README.md

 The implemented projram reads in, validates, and analyses this data.

-The code is split over two files. glaciers.py contains the definition of two classes, Glacier and GlacierCollection.
+The code is split over two files. `glaciers.py` contains the definition of two classes, `Glacier` and `GlacierCollection`.
 The first represents a single glacier, while the second brings together all the glaciers from a dataset.
-The second file, utilities.py, is a place to put useful functions.
+The second file, `utilities.py`, is a place to put useful functions.

-Users can create Glacier objects and call methods on them.
-However, the user will likely interact primarily through the GlacierCollection, by creating it, adding data and retrieving some analysis results.
+Users can create `Glacier` objects and call methods on them.
+However, the user will likely interact primarily through the `GlacierCollection`, by creating it, adding data and retrieving some analysis results.

 ### Reading in data

-To create a Glacier object, one must know some basic properties: its unique identifier, name, political unit, coordinates, and the 3-digit code describing its type.
+To create a `Glacier` object, one must know some basic properties: its unique identifier, name, political unit, coordinates, and the 3-digit code describing its type.
 These are passed to the class’s constructor: `my_glacier = Glacier(”01657”, ”DE LOS TRES”, ”AR”, -49.33, -73.0, 544)`

 Alternatively, users can create an entire collection by passing in the file containing basic information (`sheet-A.csv`).
-The argument to the constructor should be a Path object from Python’s pathlib module.
+The argument to the constructor should be a `Path` object from Python’s `pathlib` module.
 For example:
 `
 from pathlib import Path
 file_path = Path(”../sheet-A.csv”)
 collection = GlacierCollection(file_path)
 `

-Once the GlacierCollection is available, it should be possible to read in the mass-balance data through its read_mass_balance_data method, which should take as input another Path object pointing to the relevant sheet.
-This method should, in turn, call the add_mass_balance_measurement method of Glacier, which takes 3 arguments: the year, the value, and a boolean value indicating whether this is a partial (sub-region) measurement or not.
+Once the `GlacierCollection` is available, it should be possible to read in the mass-balance data through its `read_mass_balance_data` method, which should take as input another `Path` object pointing to the relevant sheet.
+This method should, in turn, call the `add_mass_balance_measurement` method of `Glacier`, which takes 3 arguments: the year, the value, and a boolean value indicating whether this is a partial (sub-region) measurement or not.

 ### Analysis

-Given a GlacierCollection object, the filter_by_code method should take a 3-digit code as an integer or string, and return the names of all the glaciers with that code.
+Given a `GlacierCollection` object, the `filter_by_code` method should take a 3-digit code as an integer or string, and return the names of all the glaciers with that code.
 For more flexibility, we may want to match several codes at once.
-To do this, the method should allow matching an incomplete code using the character ?.
-For example, if we want to find glaciers with codes where the first digit is 4 and the third digit is 9, but the second digit could be anything, we should be able to pass in the argument ”4?9”.
+To do this, the method should allow matching an incomplete code using the character "?".
+For example, if we want to find glaciers with codes where the first digit is 4 and the third digit is 9, but the second digit could be anything, we should be able to pass in the argument "4?9".

-The find_nearest method should take as arguments a latitude, a longitude, and a number of results n, and return a list of the names of the n glaciers which are closest to those coordinates.
+The `find_nearest` method should take as arguments a latitude, a longitude, and a number of results "n", and return a list of the names of the "n" glaciers which are closest to those coordinates.

-The sort_by_latest_mass_balance method should accept an optional argument n (default: 5) and return a list of n Glacier objects, representing the glaciers with the greatest change in mass-balance at the time they were last recorded (the year of those measurements may differ across the glaciers).
+The `sort_by_latest_mass_balance` method should accept an optional argument "n" (default: 5) and return a list of "n" `Glacier` objects, representing the glaciers with the greatest change in mass-balance at the time they were last recorded (the year of those measurements may differ across the glaciers).

 The summary method should compute and display the following:
 - number of glaciers in the collection